 A lenders valuation is not a survey.
 It is a minimum requirement which a lender carries out to ensure that the property you are intending to purchase is worth the money they are lending you.
-Your lender will more then likely provide you with a copy of the mortgage valuation but do note that the lenders valuation is unlikely to provide you with detailed information which would be picked up in a survey
+Your lender will more than likely provide you with a copy of the mortgage valuation, but do note that the lender’s valuation is unlikely to provide you with detailed information which would be picked up in a survey.

 Full Structural Survey

 A Full Structural Survey (also known as a “Building Survey”) is the most detailed and comprehensive type of survey and also the most expensive – but well worth considering.
 This type of survey is a comprehensive inspection of the property and can be tailored to your specific requirements relating to any particular concerns you may have regarding the property.

 The sooner you instruct the surveyor the better – your lender will base any financial offer on the valuation of the property – there is therefore a risk that any offer in principle may be reduced to accommodate a lower valuation.

 You are responsible for the costs of the surveyors and the bank’s lawyer for drawing up the paper work.

 Take note that in Jersey a property is bought as seen – you buy it in the condition in which it is at the time of purchase and claims cannot be made for defects after sale, unless these were discovered and agreed prior to purchase.

 It is never too early to instruct Parslows Jersey with respect to your transaction, whether you are buying or selling a property.

 The Vendor’s lawyer will be responsible for drafting sales documents and responding to any queries that may arise as a result of the purchaser’s lawyer enquiries.

 The Purchaser’s lawyer will generally carry out the following tasks in preparation for you to purchase your property:-